Feb 2017 - Oct 2020

 Analyze Energy Impact

-Once the experiment had been running for a few weeks, I would run various fixed-effects regression models and report on the energy impact.
-During each season, I would provide results regularly to the team so they could make any necessary adjustments.
+Once the experiment had been running for a few weeks, I ran various fixed-effects regression models and report on the energy impact.
+During each season, I provided results regularly to the internal team so they could make any necessary adjustments.
 Then at the end of the season, we would do more in-depth analyses to understand the full impact.
 In later years, the models were automated and results populated internal and external dashboards, so I was more involved in maintaining the software and interpreting any irregularities in the results.
 Below are some anonymized examples of reported results:

 These quick-and-dirty visualizations eventually served as a starting-off point for the design team to construct the dashboards that utility clients used to monitor their programs and shaped the internal team’s understanding of the energy impact of OE.